tjsavage/cooking-school/content/post/eggs/index.md

 We had multiple practical sessions here at Le Cordon Bleu where we practiced making the classic French omelette.
 The challenge was immediately obvious.

 Eggs are extremely sensitive.
 Slightly too much heat, and the eggs will start to brown.
 An uneven swirl and the eggs will wrinkle.
 Cooking too slowly, and not paying attention to the pan, and you'll end up with a thin crunchy crust around the edge.
-Imprefect whisking and you'll have flecks of white in your final product.
+Imperfect whisking and you'll have flecks of white in your final product.
 We make dozens of omelettes, and can't achieve that perfect texture.
 The chef shakes his pan, seemingly at random, and a perfect omelette comes out in 20 seconds.

 One student, struggling with the technique, asks the chef for tips to get better.
 The chef says "go to the store, buy two chickens, and practice."